 How do I apply LeatherJacket nematodes?

-Apply the nematodes to moist lawns when the soil temperature is above 12ºC (54ºF).
-Immediately after application water the grass well so the nematodes are washed into the soil to reach the roots where the leatherjackets will be and make sure the lawn does not dry out after applying nematodes.
+- It is very important to irrigate immediately after application, water the grass well so the nematodes are washed below the thatch layer into the soil to reach the roots where the larvae will be feeding.

 Applying Nematodes with a hose end feeder:

 - Wash the feeder through with water to ensure it is clean.